kaymen99/Decentral-medium/README.md

     MUMBAI_RPC_URL="Your mumbai RPC url from alchemy or infura" PRIVATE_KEY="ganahce-private-key"
    ```
-* <B>IMPORTANT : </b> For the purpose of testing you can just provide the ganache private key and ignore all the other variables.
+* <b>IMPORTANT : </b> For the purpose of testing you can just provide the ganache private key and ignore all the other variables.

 <p align="right">(<a href="#top">back to top</a>)</p>